Freelance Web Developer

 3rd step: remove the * sign and press enter in the comment box

 Due to the way telephone numbers are generated, more than one person can have the same last 3 digits.
 Therefore claiming your unique phone number has it’s own name is nonsense.

 So how is this happening?
 Basically the number you provide corresponds to an actual user’s ID on Facebook.
 It is not limited to three characters either.
 The code you enter into the comment box is a Facebook short-hand code that converts an ID number into it’s corresponding name.
 If you were to enter the code

 @[4:0] then this will present back ‘Mark Zuckerberg’ since he was the first ID to use the website (1-3 were used for testing I believe).
 By using just three digits you are picking a random Harvard student who were the first users of the social networking site.
 You can even check this by going to the following URL and replacing 123 with the number that you are using.

 Although the code works and is perhaps fun to use it is in no way related to a cell phone, mobile phone, SIM card or anything similar.
 It isn’t dangerous either (virus or spyware) so use it to your heart’s content.

-Tagsaggregator codeigniter computer css database developer development email facebook fifa fifa 12 football framework freelance google googlebot html iPad jquery linux membership system Motherboard mysql myvouchercodes open source php php tutorial resources rossytzoltan rss search engine optimisation seo social media tech forum the guardian tutengine tutorial tutorial search engine tweet twitter ubuntu user system web developer web developer twitter zend
+Tagsaggregator codeigniter computer css database developer development email facebook fifa fifa 12 football framework freelance google googlebot html iPad jquery lamp linux membership system Motherboard mysql open source php php tutorial resources rossytzoltan rss search engine optimisation seo social media tech forum tutengine tutorial tutorial search engine tweet twitter ubuntu user system wamp web developer web developer twitter zend